scuzzydude/asimov/asimov.md

 "Oh, I get it.
 Wake up at noon, chill a little, then you're going to practice."

 "Nah, man.
 You don't get it.
 I work my ass off, delivering smokes and scotch to the rich scumbags.
 Then I got to load up my gear, drive to the studio, pay the man for the time, unload my gear, setup my kit, that takes an hour, wait for everybody else to show up, jam out, then I gotta take down my gear, load up the car, drive back.
-I'm lucky if I got gas money left over from a day's work, then I got get up, do the same thing over again the next day.
+I'm lucky if I got gas money left over from a day's work.
+Then I gotta get up, do the same thing over again the next day.
 It never ends."

 "You should do a monthly rental," I say, "Leave your gear all set up."